marcelgoh/marcelgoh.github.io/research/index.md

 mathjax: true
 ---

+In Summer 2021, I will start the MSc program in Mathematics at McGill University, working on the probabilistic analysis of combinatorial objects with [Prof. Luc Devroye](http://luc.devroye.org).

+### Summer 2020

-I am the recipient of an NSERC Undergraduate Summer Research Award for Summer 2020.
-I am working with [Prof. Michael Lipnowski](https://sites.google.com/site/michaellipnowski/) to design sorting algorithms on manifolds with the goal of efficiently building grids on these spaces.
+I received an NSERC Undergraduate Summer Research Award for Summer 2020.
+I worked with [Prof. Michael Lipnowski](https://sites.google.com/site/michaellipnowski/) to design sorting algorithms on manifolds with the goal of efficiently building grids on these spaces.

 ### COMP 400 Honours Project in Computer Science